Municipal Separate Storm Sewer Systems (MS4) Permit

 • Not part of a Publicly Owned Treatment Works (sewage treatment plant).

 During Phase I, NDOT was defined as the co-permittee on large MS4 Permits for Clark and Washoe counties.
 In the wake of Phase II, NDOT was faced with co-permittee responsibilities for all regulated small MS4 areas, as well as the individual permit for the Lake Tahoe basin.
-NDOT requested a single statewide NPDES permit from NDEP to fulfill the large and small MS4 requirements, as well as the Lake Tahoe permit.
+NDOT requested a single statewide NPDES permit from the Nevada Division of Environmental Protection (NDEP) to fulfill the large and small MS4 requirements, as well as the Lake Tahoe permit.
 In February 2004, NDOT was issued the NPDES MS4 Permit NV0023329 by NDEP.
 In September 2004, NDOT received a letter from NDEP confirming acceptance of NDOT’s request to cancel the discharge permit NV0023205 for NDOT discharges within the Lake Tahoe basin.
-NDEP reissued MS4 Permit NV0023329 to NDOT in 2010.
+NDEP reissued MS4 Permit NV0023329 to NDOT in 2010 and 2018.

 NDOT’s MS4 Permit covers “state and interstate highways and their right-of-ways within the jurisdictional boundary of the Nevada Department of Transportation (“NDOT” or “Permittee”) served by, or otherwise contributing to discharges into receiving Waters of the United States from municipal separate storm sewer systems (“MS4s”) owned or operated by NDOT.”